Cheema007/Git_flow_practise/README.md

-Learning the git flow with
+Learning the git flow with Ironhack
+The Lead Teacher has given us a set of instructions to practise I am learning by doing